yinyyyxiao/shell/README.md

 The shell of C language is a Free Software, and the basic features have been implemented.

-Please compile with Makfile.
+Please compile with Makfile.\n
-Compilation method：
+Compilation method：\n
     Please make a path in MakeFile.